folktale/data.validation/README.md

 If you want to compile this library from the source, you'll need [Git][], [Make][], [Node.js][], and run the following commands:

-    $ git clone git://github.com/folktale/monads.validation.git
+    $ git clone git://github.com/folktale/applicatives.validation.git
-    $ cd monads.validation
+    $ cd applicatives.validation
     $ npm install
     $ make bundle

-This will generate the `dist/monads.validation.umd.js` file, which you can load in any JavaScript environment.
+This will generate the `dist/applicatives.validation.umd.js` file, which you can load in any JavaScript environment.